 The hip is a complex structure consisting of two bones, the joint between them, and the muscles that generate its strength and motion.
-Everything from getting out of a chair to running requires the use of the hip.
-It requires many large muscle groups to work in coordination to provide motion.?
-Oftentimes, these muscles also affect the back or knee joint.
+Everything from getting out of a chair to running requires the hip, and many large muscle groups working in coordination to provide motion.
+Often, these muscles also affect the back or knee joint.
 Because of this, hip pain can often be difficult to diagnose and very debilitating.
 Hip problems can be caused by overuse, traumatic injury, and/or changes that occur naturally in your body.

 Suffering from hip pain?
 Contact us to learn about treatment options.